Landsborough

 Landsborough lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Landsborough's population was 21,143 as of August 2025.
-This figure reflects a growth of 5,491 people since the 2021 Census, which reported a population of 15,652.
-The increase is inferred from an estimated resident population of 20,622 in June 2024 and an additional 1,423 validated new addresses since the Census date.
-This results in a density ratio of 157 persons per square kilometer.
-Landsborough's growth rate of 35.1% since the 2021 census exceeded both the non-metro area average (8.6%) and the national average, indicating significant growth.
-Interstate migration contributed approximately 81.5% to this population increase during recent periods.
+Landsborough's population was approximately 21,442 as of November 2025.
+This figure represents an increase of 5,790 people, a 37.0% rise from the 2021 Census which reported a population of 15,652.
+The change is inferred from the estimated resident population of 20,622 in June 2024 and an additional 1,526 validated new addresses since the Census date.
+This results in a density ratio of 159 persons per square kilometer, indicating significant space per person and potential room for further development.
+Landsborough's growth rate exceeded that of non-metro areas (8.8%) and the national average, placing it as a growth leader in the region.
+Interstate migration contributed approximately 81.5% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population